VTomar88/Python_small_projects/README.md

 # Python_small_projects
-A compilation of small projects
+A compilation of small python projects